sfc-gh-mkobel/hybrid-table-quickstart/README.md

 COMMIT;
 ```

-Run the following statement to view the updated record:
+Run the following statement to view the updated records:
 ```sql
 SELECT * from ORDER_HEADER where order_status = 'COMPLETED';
 ```